NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 See [Usage details](./usage.md) for more information on the usage of the plugin.

 ## Changelog

+* Version 2.1.0
+	* NEW: Taxonomy widget upgraded and extended to be able to be invoked as a block.
+	* FIX: Some a11y issues addressed.
+	* FIX: Term Counts for non_WP External Taxonomies may not work.

 * Version 2.0.0
 	* NEW: Taxonomy labels that are default values are not saved with options.